All Worked Up About Hedgehogs

 Your passion does not drive your customer.

 Category dominance is rarely determined by passion, or even by quality.
-You can easily name ten product and service categories whose leaders are not the most passionate companies in their categories, or even the best.
+You can easily name a dozen product and service categories whose leaders are not the most passionate companies in their categories, or even the best.
 Category leaders dominate because customers choose them.
 They dominate because they connect with more people and make more sales.

-Do you want to be happy?
 Live like a hedgehog.

-Do you want to be wealthy?
 Advertise like a fox.